calvinmetcalf/crypto-talk/README.md

 *Crypto Browserify*

+Hi I'm Calvin

+*Disclaimer*

+DOING ANY SORT OF CRYTO IN A REGULAR BROWSER SITE LOADED OVER HTTP WILL END IN TEARS

+*Cordova* and *NW.JS* are another matter

+also with *CSP*, *HTTPS* and  *App Cache* you come up with something usable

+*We Begin*

 All of cryptography was divided into three parts

 well not really, we're just going to 3 of them